ssilverman/snowy-json/README.md

 Version: 0.11.0

 The main goal of this project is to be a reference JSON Schema validator.
+While it provides a few working applications, it's meant primarily as an API for building your own toolset.

 See: [JSON Schema](https://json-schema.org)